Any discussion on removing swirl marks and scratches remains a frustrating

 When it comes to removing swirl marks and scratches in car paint, you have two basic choices as your starting point.
 Each possibility will require different "tools" and different products.

-Temporary: If you are looking for the simplest, easiest way to fix swirl marks and scratches you can default to your choice in what you may consider as the best car wax or paint sealant.
+Temporary: If you are looking for the simplest, easiest way to diminish the appearance of swirl marks and scratches in a very temporary way you can default to your choice in the best car wax or paint sealant.

 Both these types of products will naturally conceal and hide paint defects.
 But with that said, each situation will be unique and there is no car wax or paint sealant that has the ability to hide or conceal every type of paint defect, blemish, swirl mark, or scratch.